High Blood Pressure

 High blood pressure is a significant risk factor for heart disease, strokes, and kidney failure.
 As with diabetes, it’s often referred to as a “ticking time bomb.”
 According to the World Health Organization, hypertension is a major cause of premature death worldwide.

-What does research say about high blood pressure?
+what does research say about high blood pressure?

 • A 2017 paper examined the evidence for a plant-based diet and hypertension management.
 It concluded “that consuming a diet that is mostly or exclusively plant-based appears prudent for the prevention and treatment of hypertension.”
 (1)